Hussen-ghadban/Hussen-ghadban/README.md

 ### 🚀 About Me
 - 💻 Full-stack developer with a focus on **TypeScript**, **Express.js**, and **React**
 - ⚙️ I build robust **RESTful** and **GraphQL** APIs, integrate smart filtering systems, and handle complex data flows
-- 🧠 Passionate about system design, clean code, and creating developer-friendly tools
+- 🧠 Passionate about system design, clean code, DevOps, and AWS — building scalable, maintainable systems with efficient infrastructure automation.
 - 🧩 Modular component creator – reusable dialogs, toggles, and smart UIs are my jam

 ### 🔨 Tech Stack